 *CAs can issue SHA-1 certificates to legacy platforms that do not support SHA-2 only for code signing and timestamping certificates.

+**CAs can issue Cross Certificates for 3072 or 4096 Roots from Roots with 2048-bit Certificate to support Code Signing Certificate validation.

 (2) Timestamp Root, Subordinate CA, and Timestamp Certificates